 What is the Price-Weighted Index?

 A price-weighted index is a type of stock market index in which each component of the index is weighted according to its current share price.
 In price-weighted indices, companies with a high share price have a greater weight than those with a low share price.
-Therefore, the price movements of the companies with the highest share price will have the largest impact on the value of the index.
+Therefore, the price movements of companies with the highest share price have the largest impact on the value of the index.

 Nowadays, price-weighted indices are less common than other indices.
-Instead, the capitalization-weighted index is the most prevalent form of the market indices.
+Instead, the capitalization-weighted index is the most prevalent form of market indices.
 The biggest price-weighted indices are the US Dow Jones Industrial Average (DJIA) and Japan’s Nikkei 225.

 How to Calculate the Weights in a Price-Weighted Index

 The weight of a individual component is calculated by dividing its price by the sum of all the components’ prices.
 Mathematically, it is expressed in the following way: